pytest-dev/pytest-testinfra/doc/source/backends.rst

 ===================

-Testinfra comes with several connections backends for remote command execution, they are controlled with the ``--connection`` parameter.
+Testinfra comes with several connections backends for remote command execution, they are selected with the ``--connection`` option.

-For all backends, command can be run as superuser with the ``--sudo`` option or as specific user by adding a ``--sudo-user`` option.
+For all backends, commands can be run as superuser with the ``--sudo`` option or as specific user with the ``--sudo-user`` option.

 local
 ~~~~~

-This is the default backend when not hosts are provided (either via
+This is the default backend when no hosts are provided (either via
 ``--hosts`` or in modules).
 Commands are run locally in a subprocess under
 the current user::